databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ## Checklist to prepare for SAT setup

-You will need the following information to setup SAT, we will show you how to gather them in the next section.
+You will need the following information to set up SAT, we will show you how to gather them in the next section.

  * 1.Databricks Account ID
  * 2.A Single user job cluster